 Panoply netCDF, HDF and GRIB Data Viewer: Cross-platform application.
 Plots geo-gridded arrays from netCDF, HDF and GRIB datasets.

 For additional tools, see the HDF-EOS Tools and Information Center.

 The Aquarius SCA algorithm uses the L-band horizontally polarized (h-pol) brightness temperature observations due to the higher sensitivity of this channel to soil moisture.
 The Aquarius SCA approach is based on the simplified radiative transfer model developed under the assumption that the canopy and soil temperatures are the same (Jackson 1993).
 The SCA is applied to the individual Aquarius footprint Level-2 brightness temperature observations to produce a swath-based time-order product.
 (Bindlish and Jackson, 2013; Bindlish et al, 2013).
 Details on these steps are provided in the Aquarius L2 Soil Moisture documentation.

-An Aquarius Level-3 Soil Moisture product is generated from physical measurements computed from the Aquarius Level-2 Sea Surface Salinity & Wind Speed Data V4.0 product.
+An Aquarius Level-3 Soil Moisture product is generated from measurements derived from the Aquarius Level-2 Sea Surface Salinity & Wind Speed Data V4.0 product.
 Each Level-3 product contains data from one time period (daily, weekly, monthly, seasonally or yearly) of Aquarius data.
 The best quality data are selected for each orbit during Level-0 to Level-1A data processing and are then used to create the Level-2 file that is input to the Level-3 science file.

 The Aquarius Level-3 gridding algorithm uses local polynomial fitting to grid the Level-2 soil moisture retrievals on a 1 degree grid (Fan and Gijbels, 1996; Lilly and Lagerloef, 2008).
 The Level-3 processing of Aquarius satellite data takes measurements at the boresight locations of the three radiometer beams, which have been already converted into physical units of soil moisture, and maps these onto a 1 degree grid.